NOTE:Â Online entry form and waiver, along with entry fee, must be received by midnight CST, February 9, 2018. Entry

-Please note that the race bible as presented is considered draft and certain aspects will be subject to change and may be partially incomplete up to 48 hours before the start date.
+Please note that the race bible as presented is considered a draft and certain aspects will be subject to change.
 Race directors will make every reasonable attempt to notify registrants about changes, but participants are responsible for understanding the contents of the final document.

 The shuttle schedule has been updated for all events.
 Please check and ensure you are aware of shuttle departure times and locations if you registered for a shuttle.